 Problem

-Synchronizing software releases with corresponding documentation updates is a significant coordination challenge.
-Frequently, documentation is updated on the live site before the new code is deployed (confusing current users) or delayed several days after the release (frustrating early adopters).
+Synchronising software releases with corresponding documentation updates is a coordination challenge.
+Frequently, documentation updates on the live site before new code deploys (confusing current users) or delays several days (frustrating early adopters).

 Why it matters

-Desynchronization between software behaviour and its documentation is a major source of developer friction.
-For documentation to be effective, it must strictly map to the specific version of the software the user is currently running.
-Providing the correct context for every version ensures a smooth onboarding and troubleshooting experience.
+Desynchronisation between software behaviour and its documentation causes developer friction.
+For documentation to be effective, it must strictly map to the software version the user is running.
+Providing correct context for every version ensures smooth onboarding and troubleshooting.

 Approach

 Isolate active development documentation using docmd’s Versioning Engine.
-This allows your team to draft content for upcoming features asynchronously in a separate directory (e.g., docs-next/), promoting it to the “Stable” or “Current” status only when the official software release occurs.
+This allows your team to draft content for upcoming features asynchronously in a separate directory (e.g., docs-next/).
+Promote it to “Stable” status only when the official software release occurs.

 Implementation